 If the police responded to your crash, you must complete and return an FR-10 form to the SCDMV within 15 days of the crash, or your license and registration may be suspended.

-Finally, if you have been injured during a fender bender or another vehicle collision, contact our South Carolina car accident attorneys by calling (803) 548-2468 or contact us online today to schedule a free consultation and ensure your best interests and overall recovery come first.
+Finally, if you have been injured during a fender bender or another vehicle collision, contact our South Carolina car accident attorneys by calling (803) 548-2468 or contact us online today to schedule a consultation and ensure your best interests and overall recovery come first.